 • Interior of the Blue Mosque

-More than 20,000 handmade ceramic tiles in the Iznik (ancient Nicaea) style, with more than fifty distinct tulip motifs, line the inside of the mosque at its lower levels and at each pier.
-Traditional-style tiles can be seen at lower levels and at the gallery level. the Iznik master was the supervisor of making and designing the tiles.
+More than 20,000 handmade ceramic tiles in the Iznik (ancient Nicaea) style, with more than fifty distinct tulip motifs, line the inside of the mosque at its lower levels and each pier.
+Traditional-style tiles can be seen at lower levels and the gallery level.
+The Iznik master was the supervisor of making and designing the tiles.

 • Exterior of the Blue Mosque

-Except for the turrets that are located on the corner of domes, the façade of Sultanahmet Mosque is the same as the front door of Süleymaniye Mosque.
-The court is enclosed by a continuous domed arcade almost the same size as the mosque itself (Revak).
+Except for the turrets located on the corners of domes, the façade of Sultanahmet Mosque is the same as the front door of Süleymaniye Mosque.
+The court is enclosed by a continuous domed arcade almost the same size as the mosque (Revak).
 There are restrooms on both sides.
-In comparison to the courtyard, the main hexagonal fountain is tiny.
+In comparison to the courtyard, the central hexagonal fountain is tiny.

 • Minarets of the Blue Mosque

-There are two mosques that have six minarets, one of them is Sabanc Mosque in Adana and the other one is Sultan Ahmed Mosque in Turkey.
-When the number of minarets was disclosed and since it was the same number of minarets as the Ka’aba in Mecca, Sultan was criticized for being presumptuous about Ka’aba.
+Two mosques have six minarets; one is Sabanc Mosque in Adana, and the other is Sultan Ahmed Mosque in Turkey.
+When the number of minarets was disclosed, and since it was the same number of minarets as the Ka’aba in Mecca, the Sultan was criticized for being presumptuous about the Ka’aba.
 He overcomes this presumptuous by ordering the construction of a seventh minaret at the mosque in Mecca.

-Some legends have it that the number of minarets is the result of a misunderstanding.
-They say that the architect made a simple error, Sultan ordered the altın minarets (gold minarets), but the architect heard altı minaret (six minarets).
+Some legends have it that the number of minarets results from a misunderstanding.
+They say that the architect made a simple error: The Sultan ordered the altın minarets (gold minarets), but the architect heard altı minaret (six minarets).

 Rules and Regulations of the Blue Mosque

-There are some essential rules for entering the blue mosque, like wearing rules, rules about shoes, and laws about inside the mosque that every visitor should consider it.
-Here below is a brief description of all these rules.
+Every visitor should consider some essential rules for entering the blue mosque, such as wearing rules, rules about shoes, and laws about inside the mosque.
+Below is a brief description of all these rules.

 • Wearing rules in the blue mosque